fbpx

 Extraordinary Measures Taken by ARL Volunteers and Staff

-In late August, the Animal Rescue League of Boston (ARL) rescued nearly 50 cats from a hoarding situation in Bristol County.
+In late August, the Animal Rescue League of Boston (ARL) rescued nearly 50 cats from a overcrowding situation in Bristol County.
 Many of these animals were in rough shape, and more than three dozen tested positive for a fungal infection that is transferable to other animals and humans as well.
 Extraordinary measures had to be taken to rehabilitate these cats, while keeping our staff, volunteers, and other animals safe from infection.

 For the past seven weeks, the cats have been given daily medication, weekly cultures, and donning Tyvek suits and other protective gear, a dedicated group of volunteers bath the cats with pure oxygen twice a week.
 Additionally, while bathing the cats, our amazing volunteers also play with the kitties, improving their social skills and helping their true personalities come out.
 Most of the cats have shown to be very outgoing and regularly solicit attention.